dndx/shadowsocks-libuv/README.md

 Current version: 0.1

+This is an [Open Source](http://opensource.org/licenses/MIT) project and released under [The MIT License](http://opensource.org/licenses/MIT)

 ## Features
 * Super fast and low resource consume (thanks to [libuv](https://github.com/joyent/libuv)), it can run very smoothly on almost any VPS.
 * Fully compatible to other port of shadowsocks.